 It does add spiciness to dishes.
 However, it lacks the other flavors that cumin, oregano, garlic, paprika, and onion powder provide.
 This is because the cayenne powder is only made of hot red peppers ground into a powder.

 Cayenne powder is much hotter than chili powder since it is more concentrated.
 You’ll need to use a much smaller amount in your recipes than chili powder.

-There are multiple varieties of paprika to choose from, including sweet, hot, and smoked.
+There are multiple varieties of paprika, including sweet, hot, and smoked.
 This allows you to select an option that works best for your dish.

-Use smoked paprika when you are looking for more than just heat in a dish.
+Use smoked paprika when looking for more than heat in a dish.
 It will provide a smoky and robust flavor to recipes.

 Use ½ tablespoon of smoked paprika for each tablespoon of chili powder.